Latin Americans hail Francis as man to lead troubled Church

 The official reaction to the new pope was warm, with U.S. President Barack Obama calling him "a champion of the poor and the most vulnerable among us".

-"As the first pope from the Americas, his selection also speaks to the strength and vitality of a region that is increasingly shaping our world," Obama said in a statement.
+"As the first pope from the Americas, his selection also speaks to the strength and vitality of a region that is increasingly shaping our world, and alongside millions of Hispanic Americans, those of us in the United States share the joy of this historic day," Obama said in a statement.

 U.N.
-Secretary-General Ban Ki-moon said he hoped Francis would continue to promote inter-faith dialogue.
+Secretary-General Ban Ki-Moon said he hoped Francis would continue to promotion of inter-faith dialogue.

 "We share many common goals - from the promotion of peace, social justice and human rights, to the eradication of poverty and hunger - all core elements of sustainable development," he said.
 "We also share the conviction that we can only resolve the interconnected challenges of today's world through dialogue."